Memories of Members by John Wade.

 George Dawson.
 A roofer from Blackpool who had started spotting late in life as he loved writing numbers down!
 Another real character who always added to the Camaraderie of the Counties.
 Big mates with Alan Howells and myself.

 Allan Fawcett, from Barnoldswick.
 A very larger than life character and a leading official throughout most of the Counties days.
 Its incalculable how many depots etc he got us round with his silver tongue and charm.
 A very regular attender on trips and an official for most of the duration of the Counties.
 It was he who introduced the Counties to B&J Travel who would play a major role in providing coaches for our trips.
-Sadly passed away in 2020.
+Passed away in 2020.

 Chris Carpenter,"Road Runner", (so christened by Allan Fawcett), as Chris invariably volunteered to go and get the numbers if it was a look out of the coach window to view a line of locos for the rest of us.
 Now retired from the Big railway, where he was a driver at Longsight and living in Greater Manchester where he has lived for most of his life.